Skip to content

 1. Process test files with both Model 2 and Model 3

-2. Run comparison analysis to validate ICA effectiveness
+2. Run comparison analysis to validate effectiveness

 3. Review quality metrics in generated logs